Commission on Excellence and Innovation in Health

 As we work through the list, we find there are many items that don’t convert to a ML use case – and that’s okay!
 The reasons include:

-• Out of project scope.
+• Out of project scope

-• Insufficient data to fully explore.
+• Insufficient data to fully explore

-• No variation identified.
+• No variation identified

-• Variation identified is warranted.
+• Variation identified is warranted

-• Variation cannot be defined.
+• Variation cannot be defined

-• Effort outweighs benefit.
+• Effort outweighs benefit

-As we are in the 5‑year grant period, the project will soon end its exploratory phase and focus solely on the handful of ML model opportunities that have been surfaced.
+As we are in the 5‑year grant period, the project will soon end its exploratory phase and focus solely on the handful of ML model opportunities that have surfaced.
+Work has already begun on a sepsis prediction model, and planning is underway for a sub-project focusing on improving end of life care.

 Watch this space!